-With a six-figure deal signed, the band got to work (and, as the legend goes, smoking a lot of weed).
+With a six-figure deal signed, the band got to work (and, as the legend goes, smoked a lot of weed).

 Where It All Went Wrong

-Recording Dopesmoker should have been simple enough; the band had been playing it for years on stage and in hotel rooms.
-But the song nicknamed “Jerusalem” (because of the Middle Eastern influences on the band and the song itself) proved incredibly difficult to capture.
+Recording Dopesmoker should have been simple enough; the band had been playing it for years on stage and in hotel rooms while they crisscrossed the touring circuit.
+But the song nicknamed “Jerusalem” (because of the Middle Eastern influences on the band and the sound of the song itself) proved incredibly difficult to capture.